Autism

 • taking things very literally – for example, they may not understand phrases like "break a leg"

-Autism is a spectrum condition which means autistic people have varying support needs.
+Autistic people have varying strengths and support needs.
 Some autistic people require significant support in their daily lives, while others need less support, and many autistic people live independently.
+Support needs can change over a person’s lifetime.

 If you or your child have a diagnosis of autism, or are waiting for an autism assessment, or you/they identify as an autistic person, you may have to adjust the way you do things as you learn more about how autism affects you or your child.
 It can be helpful to use techniques and strategies known to help autistic children and adults manage the difficulties they are experiencing.

-For details on techniques and strategies, visit Autism West Midlands’ information downloads page.
+For details on techniques and strategies, visit Autism West Midlands’ information downloads page and further support information can be found on our page Neurodiversity national organisations and useful websites.

 As everyday life activities can be challenging and cause stress and anxiety, some people find it helpful to learn ways of managing their anxiety.
 Check the help section on our website for Anxiety and Depression for helpful information, websites and apps.